 Nostalgia – Siskiwit 8-10-92.
-Locked thru lock 7 on the Erie Canal and Jerry who was shooting TV weather spot for WTEN, Albany.
+Locked thru lock 6 on the Erie Canal and Jerry Giordano was shooting a TV weather spot for WTEN, Albany.
 Jerry asked if he could shoot us coming out of Lock 7.
 We affirmed.
 Rachel and I tied up at lock 6 (Half Moon) for an interview.

 Construction of the original Erie Canal began in Rome, New York, on the Fourth of July, 1817.
 When completed in 1825, the canal was a narrow ditch 28 feet in width at the bottom, 40 feet wide on the surface, and extending 363 miles between Albany and Buffalo.
 The depth of the water averaged 4 feet.
 To compensate for the various levels, there were 83 locks along the length of the canal.
 Twenty-seven of these locks were in the first 15 miles of so between Albany and Schenectady around the Cohoes Falls.

 In 1817, the laborers were paid $8 a month and worked 14 hour days.
 Locals digging at Half Moon Bay were paid 7 cents per cubic yard of earth removed from the ditch and 10 cents per cubic yard for each yard of embankment.

 The Eric Canal opened in 1825 and reduced the travel time from New York to Buffalo from six weeks to 10 days and cut the cost of 1 ton of freight from $100 to $5.
 By 1900 the US had 4,000 miles of canals.